JungleComputing/ipl/docs/README-bin.txt

 Ibis README

+NOTE:
+This is a very premature release of Ibis 2.0.
+The code is sort of coherent, but documentation is lacking or not up-to-date.
+You are really on your own with this release.

 Ibis is an open source Java grid software project of the Computer Systems group of the Computer Science department of the Faculty of Sciences at the Vrije Universiteit, Amsterdam, The Netherlands.